konsumer/node-gk6x/README.md

   --version  Show version number                                       [boolean]
 ```

-Be careful with `apple` it messes with the keyboard ID to make it seem liek an official apple keyboard.
+Be careful with `apple` it messes with the keyboard ID to make it seem like an official apple keyboard.
 You can set it back with `normal`, but you might need `sudo` on mac/linux.

 ### library